Archive - All Blog Entries

 NPS codename Obsidian, Milestone 1, was released today.
 The Milestone 1 release (version 3.0.15, build 253) is a fairly significant step in the history of NPS, as this is the first build from the Obsidian codebaseto be released to the public.
 The Obsidian codebase is written from scratch using VB.NET (VB 2008), and does not contain any code from the RatTamer-Lagoon codebase (which is written in VB6).

-Posted on 5/8/2009 10:42 PM | Permalink | Tags: computers, NPS | 1 Comment »
+Blog entry | Posted on Friday, May 8, 2009 at 10:42 PM | Permalink | Tags: computers, NPS | 1 Comment »

 Windows XP on a ThinkPad 560